 By this time I was getting close.
 The trail had turned from westward to southward, and Tranquility Creek came into view.
 The trail continued on a course parallel to the creek for a little way before turning right abruptly at a shallow ford and leading me to the last stretch before the mill itself.
 I was pretty excited by this time and wasn’t exactly sure what to expect.
 I’d seen a few photos of the mill previously, but none of them had been particularly detailed.
 Thus my senses were fine-tuned and ready for anything.

 Then came the good stuff.
 Looming amongst the bare sycamores and oaks was a considerable stone structure that looked as if someone had transposed a fragment of Hadrian’s Wall to central North Carolina.
-Standing twenty feet in height and leaning ever so slightly forward, it was an imposing sight and lent an air of dubious antiquity to the landscape.
+Standing twenty feet tall and leaning slightly forward, this remnant of Holden Mill was an imposing sight and lent an air of antiquity to the landscape.
 In front of it stood two other fragments of the same structure, the first of which was no more than eight feet in height and the second no more than twelve.
 Together the three stone structures formed a kind of maze that simultaneously invited and dissuaded exploration.

 On the one hand curiosity urged me to take a look for the sake of posterity, but on the other hand precaution urged me to watch for falling stones from a very old structure that’s clearly seen better days.
 I adopted the middle path, exploring what looked safe and avoiding what didn’t.